pyeventsourcing/esdbclient/README.md

 assert commit_position2 > commit_position1

-# Read events from a stream.
-This method returns a
+# Get events recorded in a stream.
+This method returns
-# "read response" iterator, which returns recorded
-# events.
-The iterator will stop when there are no
-# more events to be returned.
+# a sequence of recorded event objects.
+The recorded
+# event objects may be deserialized to domain event
+# objects of different types and used to reconstruct
+# an aggregate in a domain model.

-read_response = client.read_stream(
+recorded_events = client.get_stream(
     stream_name=stream_name1
 )

-# Iterate over "read response" to get recorded events.
-# The recorded events may be deserialized to domain event
-# objects of different types and used to reconstruct an
-# aggregate in a domain model.
-recorded_events = tuple(read_response)

 # - stream 'stream_name1' now has three events
 assert len(recorded_events) == 3